Enrique Hernández (baseball): 2018–2020

 Hernández was eligible for salary arbitration for the first time after the season, and in January 2018 signed a one-year, $1.6 million contract for 2018.

 On July 25, 2018, Hernández pitched in a game for the first time in his career, entering in the 16th inning against the Philadelphia Phillies and picking up the loss after walking two batters and giving up a three-run walk-off home run.
 He was the first position player since Babe Ruth to play in the infield, outfield and give up three runs or more in the same game.
 He was also the first position player ever to give up a walk-off home run.
 For the season, he batted .256/.336/.470, hitting a career-high 21 home runs and 52 RBIs.
 In the postseason, he was two for 12 in the NLDS against the Atlanta Braves, one for 14 in the NLCS against the Milwaukee Brewers and two for 15 in the 2018 World Series against the Boston Red Sox, with one home run.

 On April 19, 2019, Hernández became the first player to hit a home run off Josh Hader on an 0–2 count.
 The Milwaukee Brewers pitcher had previously gone up 0–2 on 82 batters and held them to a .049 batting average.
-On August 22, 2019, Hernandez hit his first career walk-off hit in the team's 3–2 win against the Toronto Blue Jays.
+On August 22, 2019, Hernández hit his first career walk-off hit in the team's 3–2 win against the Toronto Blue Jays.
 He would finish the season batting .237/.304/.411 with 17 home runs and a career-high 62 RBIs.

 Prior to the 2020 season, Hernández agreed with the Dodgers on a one-year, $5.9 million, contract, avoiding arbitration.
-On July 23, 2020, Hernandez drove in five runs in an Opening Day 8–1 win against the San Francisco Giants.
+On July 23, 2020, Hernández drove in five runs in an Opening Day 8–1 win against the San Francisco Giants.
 He played in 48 games during the Dodgers' pandemic-shortened 2020 season, hitting .230/.270/.410 with five home runs and 20 RBIs.
 He was hitless in five at-bats in the 2020 NLDS.
-In Game 7 of the 2020 National League Championship Series, Hernandez hit a game-tying solo home run in the sixth inning.
-With the home run, Hernandez also became the first player to pinch hit a game-tying or go-ahead home run in a winner-take-all postseason game.
+In Game 7 of the 2020 National League Championship Series, Hernández hit a game-tying solo home run in the sixth inning.
+With the home run, Hernández also became the first player to pinch hit a game-tying or go-ahead home run in a winner-take-all postseason game.
 Overall, he had 14 at-bats in the series, with four hits (two of them home runs).
-In the 2020 World Series against the Tampa Bay Rays, Hernandez had two hits in 10 at-bats as the Dodgers won the championship.
+In the 2020 World Series against the Tampa Bay Rays, Hernández had two hits in 10 at-bats as the Dodgers won the championship.

 Hernández was the last Dodger to wear number 14 before it was retired for Gil Hodges on June 4, 2022.